rigrergl/fbu-project/README.md

 * Personalized jam buddy suggestions based on preferences and instrument (not just location)
 * Being able to organize jam sessions inside the app and invite people
 * In-app groupchats for events
+* Users are able to post videos instead of soundbites
 * Being able to follow people and view their feed
 * Experienced musicians can offer paid lessons